Taylor Swift wins big at American Music Awards

 Rounding out the country awards with Swift were Blake Shelton for best male artist and Lady Antebellum best group.

 Among R&B acts, Rihanna grabbed best album with "Loud," winning over ex-boyfriend Chris Brown and his "F.A.M.E."
-Usher was named favourite R&B male artist and Beyonce best female.
+Usher was named favorite R&B male artist and Beyonce best female.

 Finally, the Foo Fighters earned top alternative rock band, Jennifer Lopez was the top Latin artist, and Casting Crowns won for best contemporary inspirational act.